8 ways to support your mitochondria

 - Spices

-- Other healthy foods that supply essential nutrients.
+- Other whole foods that supply essential nutrients.

 2. How protein can support your mitochondrial health